Keep the Change | Spring 2018

 April 5th, 2018

-Screening will be followed by a conversation with writer and director Rachel Israel '13, producer Kurt Enger '07, and lead actors Samantha Elisofon and Brandon Polansky.
+Screening was followed by a conversation with writer and director Rachel Israel '13, producer Kurt Enger '07, and lead actors Samantha Elisofon and Brandon Polansky.

 Moderated by Maureen A. Ryan, Film.

 A New York City romantic comedy, Keep the Change is the unlikely love story of two people who meet in a support group.
 While David, an upper-class charmer, wants nothing to do with this world, Sarah fully embraces her individuality.
 When paired on an assignment to take a field trip over the Brooklyn Bridge, David is less than enthused.
 But what he doesn’t realize is that this quirky bundle of energy just might hold the key to his happiness.

 Co-presented by Columbia University School of the Arts and Columbia School of Social Work.

 From Thesis to Feature Film: A Conversation with Rachel Israel ’13 and Ramin Bahrani

 Watch the film trailer

 Review: In ‘Keep the Change,’ Two People With Autism Find Love